corda/corda-docs-portal/content/en/samples/_index.md

 # Samples and templates

-Use these samples and templates to follow the [tutorials](../tutorials/_index.md) and guides in the documentation.
+Use these samples and templates to follow the [tutorials](tutorials.html) and guides in the documentation.

 ## Corda 4 samples and templates

 * CorDapp [Java](https://github.com/corda/samples-java) and [Kotlin](https://github.com/corda/samples-kotlin) sample repositories - contain multiple sample CorDapps, from those to get you started, to those which demonstrate specific features and advanced usage.
-* [Community samples](https://www.corda.net/samples/) - a list of open-source blockchain projects, applications, and core code samples by our developer community.
+* [Community samples](https://www.corda.net/samples/) - a list of open source blockchain projects, applications, and core code samples by our developer community.
 * CorDapp [Java](https://github.com/corda/cordapp-template-java) and [Kotlin](https://github.com/corda/cordapp-template-kotlin) templates - a stubbed-out CorDapp that you can use to bootstrap your own CorDapps.

 For more developer resources, open-source projects, and CorDapp templates, check out R3's [Developer Portal](https://developer.r3.com/corda/).